Home Alone (video game): Master System

 In the Master System version, Kevin walks through 30 levels in six different kinds of houses (including bonus levels) evading Harry and Marv and collecting a number of valuables (rings and pots) and putting them in a safe before the time runs out.
-In each house, there is also a dog or a cat.
-Dogs attack the bandits and make them lose one of the valuables (when they have it) and also makes Kevin lose them, if they reach him, while cats pull objects on the floor onto the level below.
-In the bonus levels (one on each six), however, the Wet Bandits and pets are absent.
-Kevin must also prevent the bandits from walking away with any valuables, thus losing the game.
-He also has a pump weapon (like in the movie) and can get ammo to shoot at enemies, causing them to drop one valuable (if they have it) and fall on to the floor for a few seconds.
+Each house also feature a dog or a cat.
+Dogs attack the bandits and make them lose one of the valuables (when they have it) which also applies when Kevin comes in contact.
+Cats pull objects on the floor onto the level below.
+Kevin must prevent the bandits from walking away with any valuables or lose the game.
+He has a pump weapon (like in the movie) and can get ammo to shoot at enemies, causing them to drop one valuable (if they have any) and fall on to the floor for a few seconds.

+In the bonus levels (one for each house) the Wet Bandits and pets are absent.

 Game Boy

 The Game Boy version, similar to the SNES and NES versions, requires the player to evade confrontation with the Wet Bandits.
 Similar to the SNES version, the player must gather up various items and then dump them into a laundry chute to deposit them into a safe.
 Sometimes, the player might resort to using the items the bandits planned to steal against them by dropping them onto their heads, as well as instigate certain traps as in the movie (e.g. dropping a paint can onto their heads).
 There are four levels in all, each taking place in a different area of the house, and each having a different item that the player must recover.
 The first level pertains to jewelry/gold/silver items, the second level has toys, the third level has various electronics, and the fourth level has exotic pets that are both rare and expensive.

 After collecting the minimum amount of items and dumping them into the chute, the player can access the basement, where the level's boss must be defeated before the safe can be accessed.
-The boss of the first level is a giant spider, the second level a giant rat, the third level a giant ghost, and the fourth level is the battle against Marv and Harry (whose weaknesses are foreshadowed by their opening lines: a BB shot to the head, and the murderer's snow shovel being used from the window, respectively).
-After securing the fourth safe, the player also must eliminate the furnace (referring to a point in the movie where Kevin has to conquer his fear of the basement furnace).
-The game also alludes to there being more members to the Wet Bandits than just Marv and Harry.
+The boss of the first level is a giant spider, the second level a giant rat, the third level a giant ghost, and the fourth level is the battle against Marv and Harry (whose weaknesses are foreshadowed by their opening lines: a BB shot to the head and the murderer's snow shovel being used from the window, respectively).
+After securing the fourth safe, the player must eliminate the furnace (referring to a point in the movie where Kevin has to conquer his fear of the basement furnace).
+The game alludes to there being more members to the Wet Bandits than just Marv and Harry.

 Release

-Bethesda Softworks version of the game was released in 1991.
+Bethesda Softworks' version of the game was released in 1991.